Applications are now closed for 2021-22. Please call us if you have any queries: 0300 040 6200.

 All WTC courses are validated by the University of Chester so any credits you gain during your studies with WTC are transferable to other HE Institutions.

 WTC does not offer formal ordination training in any specific denomination.
-However, we do have a number of students testing a call to ordination and those who go on to be ordained are able to use their credits at another institution.
+However, we have church leaders from many independent churches and church networks who study with us.
+We also have a number of students testing a call to ordination are able to use their credits at another institution.

 We offer degrees in ‘Kingdom Theology’ because at the heart of our study is the belief that Jesus came proclaiming the good news of the Kingdom of God.
 Through his life, death, and resurrection, he has brought the reality of the Kingdom to this world.
 Our study of theology means engaging with a Kingdom that is powerful and transformational.
 God’s Kingdom means hope for humanity and the earth in salvation, healing, freedom from oppression, reconciliation in relationships, joy, peace, creativity, and untold blessing.
 The Kingdom touches all aspects of life, and invites us to reimagine our life, work, and mission.